 Get started with your Italy travel planning by searching for flights to Italy.
 Indeed, there are other ways to get there (luxury steamliner?) but this is how most Italy travel dreams start.

 Italy’s most popular airports for international travelers are Roma Fiumicino (FCO), also known as Leonardo da Vinci International Airport; Milano Malpensa (MXP); Venice International Airport (VCE), aka Marco Polo Tessera; and Pisa International (PSA), aka Galileo Galilei International Airport.

 But these are hardly the only airports in Italy.
 Nearly every region has its own commercial airport.
 So you may want to check this list of Italy airports for ideas on where to fly into.

 Getting Around Italy

-Once you have figured out where to go in Italy and when, it’s time to learn how to get around.
+Once you have figured out where to go in Italy and when to go to Italy, it’s time to learn how to get around.
 Italy has myriad transportation options that range from high-speed trains to overnight ferries.
 Finding the right, most cost-effective option for you will depend on where you want to go and how much time you have.

 Train Travel in Italy

 If you are sticking to the bigger cities in Italy — Rome, Florence, Milan, Naples, Venice, Turin — you can take a high-speed train.
-Trenitalia’s Freccia trains (run by Italy’s national train system) and Italo train (a high-speed only private competitor) travel between the big cities daily.
+Trenitalia’s Freccia trains (run by Italy’s national train system) and Italo Treno (a high-speed-only private competitor) travel between the big cities daily.

 Some high-speed train travel times: